Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Make enough room on the Form to create an Image Control on the Form.

-6. Select the Control Wizards button on the Toolbox to make it active.
+6. Select the Control Wizards button on the Toolbox.

 7. Select the Image control Tool from the Toolbox and draw an Image Control on the Form where you want the SlideShow to appear.